SZOBogu/PBD-OBD/README.md

 # PBD-OBD
-Tasks made for Basics of Databases and Object Databases on Cracow Univerity of Technology
+Tasks made for Basics of Databases and Object Databases on Cracow Univerity of Technology.
+Scheme of the database is in scheme.pdf.
+Originally tasks were made in Oracle's SQL.
+The schema script + inserts is provided, but for PostgreSQL.

-To import data and create tables I work with, use database.sql file.
-Scheme of the database is in scheme.pdf

-Might have some gaps, since i didn't save all the progress I made dusing classes.
+There are quite a few gaps.
+I didn't save all the progress I made during classes.